Rubaida001/integriLAB01/README.md

-#IntegriLAB: A Research Integrity \& Collaboration Platform
+\textbf{IntegriLAB: A Research Integrity \& Collaboration Platform}

 IntegriLAB is a web-based system designed to promote
 \textbf{transparency, reproducibility, and accountability}